kimruddock/pawelgrzybek.github.io/_drafts/2017-06-27-cloning-dom-nodes-and-handling-attached-events.md

 photo: 2017-06-27.jpg
 ---

-I'm a creator and the only maintainer of [Siema](https://pawelgrzybek.com/siema/) — simple carousel library that gained quite unexpected popularity on [Github](https://github.com/pawelgrzybek/siema).
+I'm a creator and the only maintainer of [Siema](https://pawelgrzybek.com/siema/) — a simple carousel library that gained quite unexpected popularity on [Github](https://github.com/pawelgrzybek/siema).
 Thanks!
 I constantly improve and work hard to drop some new features every once in a while.
 I recently came across a tiny challenge — I had to clone some DOM elements.
 Let me share with you what I learned.
 Short and easy.

 ## Cloning DOM elements

 To clone a DOM element we have two options: [`cloneNode()`](https://developer.mozilla.org/en/docs/Web/API/Node/cloneNode) and [`importNode()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/importNode).
-The difference between these two methods are very minor and it shouldn't really matter which one you use to perform cloning within a single document.
+The differences between these two methods are very minor and it shouldn't really matter which one you use to perform cloning within a single document.
 If you are a performance freak — [jsPerf](https://jsperf.com/innerhtml-vs-importnode/6) shows a tiny faster computation for `importNode()`.
 I doubt that you will ever need to duplicate thousands of elements on the page so don't care about these numbers too much.

 ```js
 // using cloneNode()